 sings of freedom.”

-You’re living a double life.
-On the surface, you’re a rule follower, the people-pleaser, who trades complacency for love and acceptance.
+You’re so damn sick of living this double life.
+On the surface, being a rule follower, the people-pleaser, who trades complacency for love and acceptance.
 But you know damn well this isn’t who you truly are.
 You dream of being…yourself.
 And you wonder what possibilities are out there.
 And it’s getting harder and harder to hold it all together.

 Imagine, going to bed at night, excited for the next morning.
-Imagine, waking up in the morning, ecstatic to get your day started.
+Let's make this your reality.